Contact Us

 Use

-Linked Action: Will set the text of the label to be the called data.
+Will set the text of the “Monitor Label” every frame.

 Slider